Esri/arcgis-maps-sdk-java-samples/portal/integrated-windows-authentication/README.md

 ## Use case

 Your organization might use Integrated Windows Authentication (IWA) to secure ArcGIS Enterprise.
 This can be useful because the same credentials used to log into your work computer and network can be used to authenticate with ArcGIS.
-IWA is built into Microsoft Internet Information Server (IIS) and works well for intranet applications but isn't always practical for internet apps.
+IWA is built into Microsoft Internet Information Server (IIS) and works well for intranet applications, but isn't always practical for internet apps.

 ## How to use the sample